-Renovating your home to improve its functionality and aesthetic appeal can be an exciting process.
+Renovating your home or apartments near High Point to improve its functionality and aesthetic appeal can be an exciting process..
 But, as with any major undertaking, there are many ways that things can go wrong along the way.
 Here are 10 of the most common mistakes to avoid while renovating your home.

 Mistake 1: Going with the first contractor you find

 One of the biggest renovation mistakes I see homeowners make is not properly vetted their remodeling team.
 If you are planning a major home remodel, you should be sure to devote sufficient time to due diligence.
 Develop a list of questions to ask every contractor or designer you talk to and take notes.

 Are they licensed, bonded, and insured?
 What is their experience with projects like the one you want to do?
 How long have they been in business?

 If you’re interested in really vetting your shortlist of contractors (and you absolutely should be), print out our checklists, which are part of our Guide to Hiring a Remodeler.
 Use them to ask probing questions.
 (I am certain we’ve included questions on our list that you may never have thought of!)

 Mistake 2: Not considering personality when choosing a remodeler

 Finding a contractor who is licensed, bonded, and insured should be considered “table stakes.”
 Good online reviews and maybe even a personal recommendation bring you even closer to finding the right team for your remodel.
 But there is one consideration that is often overlooked: personality.

 Do you feel a connection with the remodeler?
 Do they seem to share your vision for how this renovation should look and feel in order to best suit your needs?
 Are they good listeners?